bananaman2020/cheesy/README.md

 ```
 > Anti-vm/Anti-debug
+> Improved upon Rdimo's project and added Obfuscation using the Nuitka Project
 > Add to startup
 > Hides itself
 > Supports github.com/Rdimo/Discord-Webhook-Protector so webhook can't be deleted or spammed